tdyer/ga-http-quiz/README.md

 	* HTTP Request Methods
 		GET and POST most used.
 		* GET.
 Retrieve a resource.
 		* POST.
-Update a resource.
+Create a resource.
 		* PUT.
-Store a resource.
+Update a resource.
 		* DELETE, Delete a resource.
 		* HEAD, Retreive the headers for a resource.
 	* GET HTTP Request Format